orojorge/hybrid-rag/README.md

 * **Hybrid fusion** → merge SQL and vector results
 * **LLM synthesis** → grounded answer using a local Ollama LLM

-The goal is to show clear understanding of **how RAG works internally** by implementing each step directly.
+The purpose is to give a clear, hands-on view of how RAG operates by building each component directly.

 ---